machanism-org/machai/project-layout/README.md

 ### Typical workflow

-1. Add `project-layout` to the tool that inspects repositories.
+1. Add `project-layout` as a dependency to the plugin, scanner, generator, or build tool that needs to inspect project structure.
-2. Pass the target repository root to `ProjectLayoutManager.detectProjectLayout`.
+2. Identify the target project root directory that should be analyzed.
+3. Select an appropriate layout, such as `MavenProjectLayout`, `GradleProjectLayout`, `JScriptProjectLayout`, `PythonProjectLayout`, or `DefaultProjectLayout`, or delegate coordination to `ProjectLayoutManager`.
-3. Use the detected layout's source, test, documentation, and module paths.
+4. Resolve the relevant source, test, resource, and documentation paths through the selected layout abstraction.
-4. Resolve returned paths against `layout.getProjectDir()` before processing files.
+5. Use the resolved paths for compilation support, static analysis, code generation, documentation publishing, validation, or project indexing.
+6. Reuse the same layout model across tools to keep project-structure handling consistent and maintainable.

 ## Resources